artembatura/zero-scriptsjs/README.md

 # About

-This project is attempt to combine task manager, configuration management facilities and plugin system into one solution to simplify configuring development processes on building applications.
+This project is attempt to combine task manager, configuration management facilities and extension system into one solution to simplify configuring development processes on building applications.

+We provide an ecosystem of ready packages for development modern JavaScript projects (based on Webpack, but not limited to it).

 # Highlights